-4. Support Port-area infrastructure investments that support the efficient flow of cargo to and from NWSA facilities 4.
-Support Port-area infrastructure investments that support the efficient flow of cargo to and from NWSA facilities Support the on-time implementation of the Puget Sound Gateway (SR167/509) Support the City of Fife as it seeks additional funding to complete the second phase of the Interstate 5/Port of Tacoma Road interchange Secure rapid decision on West Seattle Bridge repair/replace and maximize rapid execution of the solution.
+5. Support Port-area infrastructure investments that support the efficient flow of cargo to and from NWSA facilities Support the on-time implementation of the Puget Sound Gateway (SR167/509) Support the City of Fife as it seeks additional funding to complete the second phase of the Interstate 5/Port of Tacoma Road interchange Secure rapid decision on West Seattle Bridge repair/replace and maximize rapid execution of the solution.
 Support the City of Seattle with regional/state/national role of this transportation corridor as it seeks local, state and federal funding.
-Support increased funding and program flexibility for Port facilities and off-terminal support-infrastructure, through MARAD Port Infrastructure Development Grant Program, INFRA and freight formula funding 5.
+Support increased funding and program flexibility for Port facilities and off-terminal support-infrastructure, through MARAD Port Infrastructure Development Grant Program, INFRA and freight formula funding 6.
 Customs and Border Protection Office Facility in Seattle Develop facility to address Customs and Border Protection (CBP)'s request for an upgrade Reach Agreement with an ILA and/or cost share agreement with Port of Seattle for CBP facility which is not a NWSA licensed property Negotiate and execute a new space use (lease) with CBP subject to resolution of the above (This could become a POS or an NWSA responsibility) Complete 100% design on reconfigured and consolidated CBP facility at Terminal 106 (Currently CBP occupies 2 Port of Seattle properties at T-106 and T-104) III.
-FINANCIAL PERFORMANCE (FINANCE) Effectively Manage 2021 Operating Activities PERFORMANCE MEASURE to Deliver Expected Financial Results Meet or exceed the budgeted 2021 Distributable Cash.
+FINANCIAL PERFORMANCE (FINANCE) Effectively Manage 2021 Operating Activities to Deliver Expected Financial Results PERFORMANCE MEASURE Meet or exceed the budgeted 2021 Distributable Cash.
 Continuously monitor financial performance and make changes to improve Distributable Cash via cost reduction or revenue growth.
 Continue to monitor value of service agreements and propose modifications as necessary to improve the NWSA cost structure Return on Revenue (ROR) defined as Operating Income after Depreciation divided by Revenue (as adjusted for the accounting GASB87) exceeds 35% on a four quarter (4 quarter) moving average basis.
 Continue increased public briefing sessions regarding financial performance and forecasted results

 IV.
 ENVIRONMENTAL STEWARDSHIP (ENVIRONMENTAL) 1.
-Manage Clean Truck Program Manage the existing Clean Truck Program including RFID technology, Trucker database, sticker program and trucker/terminal operator assistance Continue 2020 domestic truck scrapping program into 2021, targeting domestic trucks unable to access previous programs, using remaining City of Seattle grant from the Clean Truck Fund and other grant funds as available.
+Manage Clean Truck Program PERFORMANCE MEASURE Manage the existing Clean Truck Program including RFID technology, Trucker database, sticker program and trucker/terminal operator assistance Continue domestic truck scrapping, targeting domestic trucks unable to access previous programs, using remaining City of Seattle grant from the Clean Truck Fund and other grant funds as available.
 Provide Quarterly Domestic Truck Data to Managing Members.
-If compliance drops below 75%, return to Managing Members with revised recommendation With broad external stakeholder support, adopt an updated NWPCAS with the goal of reducing DPM and GHG emissions to zero by 2050; including a NWSA implementation plan that includes a Clean Truck Program, Cargo Handling Equipment Program, Shorepower Program and other sectors Pursue grant opportunities to further Cargo Handling Equipment (CHE), Shorepower and fleet modernization initiatives; internal goal of 50% grant match funding on future projects Complete strategic energy planning effort in the South Harbor (matching effort in the North Harbor) to support GHG Resolution and NWPCAS T-18 shorepower - initiate design in 2021 and seek grant funding to support design and construction Complete T-3/T-4 shore power design by Q3 21 and commence project construction (subject to Commission authorization) by Q422 Support Pacific Rail Services initiative to replace 6 diesel yard trucks with all electric trucks and manage required infrastructure installation and DERA grant and TPU incentives Present WSU Air Emissions Dispersion Modeling data on NWSA related air emission impacts to community stakeholders and MMs; based on data and stakeholder input, target NWSA priorities Strengthen engagement efforts/partnerships with neighboring communities in both harbors to advance the NWPCAS and Implementation strategy
+If compliance drops below 75%, return to Managing Members with revised recommendation With broad external stakeholder support, adopt an updated NWPCAS with the goal of reducing DPM and GHG emissions to zero by 2050; including a NWSA implementation plan that includes a Clean Truck Program, Cargo Handling Equipment Program, Shorepower Program and other sectors Pursue grant opportunities to further Cargo Handling Equipment (CHE), Shorepower and fleet modernization initiatives; internal goal of 50% grant match funding on future projects Complete strategic energy planning effort in the South Harbor (matching effort in the North Harbor) to support GHG Resolution and NWPCAS T-18 shorepower - initiate design in 2021 and seek grant funding to support design and construction Complete T-3/T-4 shore power design and commence project construction (subject to Commission authorization) by Q422 Support Pacific Rail Services initiative to replace 6 diesel yard trucks with all electric trucks and manage required infrastructure installation and DERA grant and TPU incentives Present WSU Air Emissions Dispersion Modeling data on NWSA related air emission impacts to community stakeholders and MMs; based on data and stakeholder input, target NWSA priorities Strengthen engagement efforts/partnerships with neighboring communities in both harbors to advance the NWPCAS and Implementation strategy